 “I’ll buy for him,” offered Duquel in another diplomatic overture towards his new comrades.
 Galan grabbed his drink, extracted a small bag from his pocket, and sprinkled some powder into the cup.

 “Nutmeg.
-Bought it at the town marketplace.
+Bought it at the Da Nang marketplace when we got here.
 It’s a trick I learned from Brazilian neighbors in the Bronx.
 Works me up like a stallion.”

 “Hmm,” snorted Papio.
-“No mares here for you today.”
+“But no mares here for you today.”

 Galan blitzed the shot in one gulp and crumpled his face while staring at Xuxu’s rump.
 She now gave him the Bronx Cheer.

 “Don’t go behind a hooch tonight to spank the monkey, Galan,” warned Castel.
 That’ll get you a court-martial.”
-As Specialist Five, he was now the highest-ranking person in the troop after Buck, who was still away at the MP checkpoint.
+As Specialist Five, he was now the highest-ranking person in the troop after Buck, who remained away at the MP checkpoint.

 “Nah.
-When I drink this stuff,” said Galan, “I go to the village bunny hooch.
-Mamma San takes care of me.”
+When I drink this stuff,” said Galan, “I visit the village bunny hooch.
+Mamma San take care of me.”

 “Let me chime in on your cavemen talk,” said Xuxu.
-“At the village you can also get yourself a court-martial, plus the clap plus a castration from the local pimp.
-Pipe down on your animal instincts. ” “
+“At the village, you can get yourself a court-martial, or the clap plus a castration from the pimp, which is VC.
+Pipe down on your animal instincts.
+This isn’t the Broadway district.”

 “Hey, newbie!
 Great advice for us horny grunts.
 I like you, man!” yelled Galan cheerfully.